KRFOSS/kali-docs/virtualization/install-virtualbox-guest-vm/index.md

 - - -

-Now click on the vdi file that contains your virtual machine.
+Now click on the vdi file that contain your virtual machine.
 Now you can adjust the size of the virtual machine.
 After adjusting the size, click on 'Apply'.

 ![](vb-20.png)